vitalets/eslint-plugin-visual-complexity/README.md

   }
 }
 ```

-## Motivation
+But visually they are quite different.

-Starting from v9, eslint [changed](https://github.com/eslint/eslint/issues/18060) the algorithm of calculating complexity.
-Now it additionally counts complexity for optional chaining / optional call expressions.
-While it matches the cyclomatic complexity formula, these expressions don't increase the _visual complexity_ of the code.
+This plugin extends core eslint rule and

-After updating to eslint v9, you may need to increase the complexity threshold in the config, because of optional chaining in your code.
-In turn, this allows complex functions pass your eslint check as well.
+turns off optional chaining during complexity calculation.
+It outputs **1** for the first function and **4** for the second one.

-Official request for providing an option to disable the new behavior was [discarded](https://github.com/eslint/eslint/issues/18432).
-That's why this package appeared.
+> There was a request to provide a built-in option to disable optional chaining counting, but it was [discarded](https://github.com/eslint/eslint/issues/18432).

 ## Usage